-The following is the list of current (2012-2013) Living Learning Communities.
+The following is the list of Living & Learning Communities for the 2013-2014 acaemic year.
 If you have questions about any of these communities or if you would like more information, please contact us.

 The Black Awareness Cultural Organization (BACO) is a union that will confront problems and concerns of Black students, as well as help to provide avenues for change for all human beings.
 As house and community members, we will focus on making ourselves available to all.
 The core purpose/value of the house will be to offer a place of refuge for anyone who has felt discriminated against because of their race, sexuality, spirituality, gender, or ideas as a human being.
 The Intercultural Life office will be a pivotal force in the process of every program and event.
 They will also assist the Living and Learning Community financially.

 The lifestyle of the average Western citizen is consumption-centric, highly delocalized, and resource-intensive.
 Though many people are realizing the inherent instability of this high-impact status quo, they are unsure how to move beyond it; Sustainable Living, the founding principle of the Environmental Community Outreach (ECO) House, endeavors to bridge that gap.
 The ECOhouse hopes to become a force for transformation within the Cornell and Mount Vernon communities, providing material resources, knowledge, laughter, and inspiration for those seeking to live lightly and joyfully through the essential changes ahead.

 Cooking is essential knowledge for an individual in the modern world, and many young adults were not required to learn this basic skill.
 The GASTRONOMICS Living Learning Community’s goal is to teach our members cooking skills, and in turn bring this knowledge to the greater student body and community.

 Interfaith (New Hall)